Enter your phone number to have Creekside Pet Care Center's address and phone number sent to your phone.

 Pets see glow sticks and jewelry as chew toys, but if these items are ingested, they can cause stomach issues and mouth irritation.
 Symptoms to look for include excessive drooling, vomiting and foaming at the mouth.

-To keep your precious pets safe this Halloween, be sure all non-pet treats are out of reach and in appropriate containers.
-Also keep any Halloween décor out of your pet’s reach.
-If your four-legged friend happens to get into something he or she shouldn’t this Halloween, or if you suspect poisoning, please do not hesitate to contact Creekside Pet Care Center for help at any time.
+Keep your pets safe this Halloween by making sure all non-pet treats are out of reach and stored in appropriate containers.
+Additionally, keep all Halloween décor out of your pet’s reach.
+If your four-legged friend happens to get into something he or she shouldn’t, or if you suspect poisoning, please do not hesitate to contact Creekside Pet Care Center for help at any time.
 We are open 24/7—every day, weekend and holiday!